 HOW CAN I VIEW THE 2007 LOWER COMMON NCD STUDY REPORT?

 On October 8, 2004, the

 Cambridge Historical Commission voted to accept a petition and initiate a neighborhood

 conservation district study, per the procedures of Ch.
 2.78, Article III of

 the city code, for the Lower Common neighborhood.

 The study was suspended

-by vote of the Historical Commission on June 28, 2007.
+by vote of the Historical Commission on June 28, 2007, but the study report

 WHAT ARE HISTORIC DISTRICTS AND NEIGHBORHOOD CONSERVATION DISTRICTS?